 The price is $175 for each student.
 We do have discounts available for JCH Members and group purchases involving three or more personnel.
 Please contact firstname.lastname@example.org for details

 We hear you.
 Only you know about the demands of your job or if you can “juggle” the demands of work, family, and school.
 That said, online courses are a great way to get the knowledge you need for career growth, without being tied down to a specific schedule, being out of the office for days at a time, or burdened by the expense of high priced tuition or travel costs.
 Split up into bite sized components, each course section can be completed over a lunch break in a week’s time – sometimes less.
 And don’t worry: if life gets in the way, you’ll have a whole year to complete the lessons on your own schedule.

 We have tested the course using Chrome, Safari, and Microsoft Edge.
 The Learning Management System does not work well with Firefox.

 Once we receive payment (online or check), we will contact you with instructions on how to log in.
 If you paid online, you should receive an email within five minutes.

 You can pay by credit card or debit card through our online check out.
-For agencies paying by Purchase Order, or if your agency is wanting to enroll 3 or more people (20% discount), please contact us at email@example.com.
+For agencies paying by Purchase Order, please contact us at email@example.com.